coleww/jparty/README.md

 _________________________________________________

-## Web Sockets

-[Run this thing](https://github.com/coleww/websocket-message-passer-thing) to pass messages between "game" and "host".
+### TODO:

+some way to create/export category data. any number of rounds final jeopardy mode (its just 1 answer write?)

+start new game (ARE YOU SURE?!?!?!?!) end game when rounds are over? hrm.

+must ensure when resuming game that active states are restored properly!

-### TODO: convert all the WS stuff to two-tab localstorage events...
+convert all the WS stuff to two-tab localstorage events...

 http://stackoverflow.com/questions/1366483/javascript-sharing-data-between-tabs
 https://www.npmjs.com/package/ember-local-storage

 (also: persist game state in this fashion...)

 ## setting up a jService